kataszczes/STE/Kettle.markdown

+To use the electric kettle safely and efficiently, follow these instructions.
 This user manual includes information on usage, cleaning and maintenance to help you keep the kettle in good condition and prevent accidents.
-To use the electric kettle safely and efficiently, follow these instructions.

 ### Before First Use

 >This step helps to remove any residues or particles from the manufacturing process.

-Before you use the electric kettle for the first time, clean the inside of the kettle with warm water and mild detergent.
-Rinse the kettle until no soap remains.
-Dry the kettle completely.
+* Before you use the electric kettle for the first time, clean the inside of the kettle with warm water and mild detergent.
+* Rinse the kettle until no soap remains.
+* Dry the kettle completely.

 Make sure the kettle is dry before plugging it to a power outlet.

 ### Boiling Water

 1. Open the lid.
 2. Pour clean water into the kettle.
    -    Water level should remain between the "MIN" and "MAX" markings on the inside or outside of the kettle.